nappaillav/challenge-aido_LF-baseline-dagger-pytorch/README.md

 ## Introduction

-This is the updated version of the Dagger Baseline with the thriftyDagger, feature such as novelty and risk is added.
+This is the updated version of the Dagger Baseline with the thriftyDagger, feature such as additional maps, novelty/risk based data collection is added.
 Currently the Novelty part is added.
 I'm still working on the

 ## Quick start